 During the recent conference, Chris Federighi, Apple’s Vice President, hinted at the method the company might follow to increase sales without launching a separate subscription.
 He stated that some features, such as image generation, would be subject to daily usage limits due to their reliance on powerful and complex servers.
 He noted that increased usage limits would be available to iCloud+ subscribers.

-Apple currently has five different iCloud+ plans, starting from 50GB and reaching 12TB.
-Since statements indicated that “most” plans would receive expanded access to AI features, it is expected that higher plans (such as 2TB, 6TB, and 12TB) will be included, while the cheapest 50GB plan might be excluded.
+Apple currently has five different plans for the iCloud+ service, starting from 50GB and reaching up to 12TB.
+Since the statements indicated that “most” plans would receive expanded access to AI features, it is expected that higher plans (such as 2TB, 6TB, and 12TB) will be included, while the cheaper 50GB plan might be excluded.

-On the other hand, Apple has proven time and again that it doesn’t mind losing money on new projects to establish its position; it spent billions on Apple TV and poured huge sums into its satellite network to provide emergency communication features on the iPhone—features it still offers for free to this day, even though it previously announced they would be free for only two years.
-Therefore, Apple does not seem to be in a hurry to charge direct fees for Siri and AI; these restrictions may simply be to manage expectations and server load for the time being.
+On the other hand, Apple has proven time and again that it does not mind losing money on new projects to solidify its position; it spent billions on Apple TV and poured huge sums into its satellite network to provide emergency connectivity features on the iPhone—features that it still offers for free to this day, even though it previously announced they would only be free for two years.
+Therefore, Apple does not seem to be in a rush to charge direct fees for Siri and AI; rather, these restrictions may be to manage expectations and server load for the time being.

 Source: